Begin Main Content Area

 Applicants may be public or private entities that have an eligible:

-• lead line replacement project in distinct areas within a larger system that are adequately mapped, or
+• lead line replacement project in distinct areas within a larger system that are adequately mapped

 ELIGIBLE PROJECTS